 Not suitable for Swing

 Heiken Ashi technique uses the information of two adjacent sessions for analysis, so it is often used for longer-term trading.
 They are not suitable for Traders who prefer Swing trading.
-Even so, Traders still have to make immediate moves even though Heiken Ashi is not enough timely response.
+Even so, Traders still have to make immediate moves even though Heiken Ashi does not have enough timely response.
 Just trade a little and you will notice it.

 Average data does not respond to volatility, and sometimes you can miss out on a lot of information so the response is not in time.
 The closing price per session is valued by many traders, but the actual closing price is not seen on the Heiken Ashi chart.